zxue/install-ibm-watsonx-data-and-milvus/README.md

 ### Certificate issue

 You may get a handshake failure shortly after the connection is made successfully.
-This is likely caused by pymilvus version compatiblity.
-The currently support pymilvus version is 2.4.0.
-Install the supported version and re-run the python code.
+This is likely caused by an invalid certificate used in a previous connection attempt.
+Restart the python kernel and re-run the python code.

 ```
 E1206 10:13:18.832863000 13103345664 ssl_transport_security.cc:1653]   Handshake failed with fatal error SSL_ERROR_SSL: error:1000007d:SSL routines:OPENSSL_internal:CERTIFICATE_VERIFY_FAILED.